 The problem with certain cancer symptoms is that they are not always clear cut.
 For example, take symptoms such as abdominal pain, diarrhea, weight loss, or fatigue – those can be caused by a whole host of things, many of which aren’t even cancer.
 It’s difficult for any doctor to work out the cause of such things let alone which tests to send them for – they can be really difficult boxes to tick.
 Worrying they can also be really easy boxes to tick for illnesses such as IBS, indigestion, menopause.

 Neuroendocrine Tumours or NETs for short, is one of a number of ‘hard to detect’ cancers because many patients present with one or more of these vague symptoms.
 It’s also one of the reasons why they are normally found at secondary care institutions and perhaps after several visits to a physician involving journeys back and forth between primary and secondary care before the diagnosis was finally made.
-In the UK, it’s staggering to note that almost a quarter of all cancer diagnoses are made in an ’emergency scenario’, frequently when it’s too late to cure.
+And then there is the thousands and thousands of ‘undiagnosed’ either stuck in the diagnostic system or not yet aware they have NETs.

 So what can be done to improve the diagnoses of ‘hard to detect’ cancers such as NETs?
-I don’t have any real answers for you although I have postulated a number of times about where we might focus in terms of education (more on this in later blogs).
+I don’t have any real answers for you although I have postulated a number of times about where we might focus in terms of education.

 I’m fairly certain that medical science will come along with novel ways of helping but that is somewhat downstream.
 If only a referral to a specialist could actually be a referral to a team of different but highly coordinated specialists – a bit like a Multi Disciplinary Team (like a ‘Tumor Board’) but operating at the pre-diagnostic phase with quick access to all the regular diagnostic tools without any further referrals.
 That would surely help cut down some of the ‘ping-pong’ visits between primary and secondary care and a team of experts is more likely to ‘think outside the box’ than a single specialist who is focused only his or her ‘speciality’.